luminousmen/djfiles/README.md

 DJFiles
 =====

-Files is a simple Django app to add files to project.
+DJFiles is a simple Django app for manage static files of your project.

 ### Requirements